The Best New TV Shows You Can Watch or Stream This Week

 The Best New TV Shows You Can Watch This Week

-It’s a brand new week and that means new series and new TV show seasons are airing on television and streaming online.
+Another week means new series and new TV show seasons are airing on television and streaming online.

 Looking for a new series to binge-watch, a new TV show to get hooked on with your partner or pals, or just want to know if any of your favorite shows have a new season or special out soon?
 We’ve got you covered.